 "I thought he pulled a muscle," Taubensee said.
 "I asked, 'John, are you all right?'
 He didn't answer.
 We had just been joking around.
 He said, 'Eddie, you call the first two innings,' and I said, 'Great, let's go.'"

-McSherry wobbled on his rubbery legs and got about 10 feet from the gate when he dropped to his knees and fell face first on the field.
+McSherry got about 10 feet from the gate when he dropped to his knees and fell face-first on the field.
 He raised his head briefly and seemed to gasp for breath.

 The Reds and Expos trainers immediately rushed to him, with the other umpires and team physicians.
 They worked frantically to resuscitate him.
 Other doctors climbed out of the stands to help as McSherry's fellow umpires and concerned players, managers and coaches stood around them.